tharudew7/Space-Mission/README.md

 # Space-Mission
-Space  Mission is a space game developed using Netlogo.
-A  real world simulation using Netlogo.
+Space  Mission is a space shooting game developed using Netlogo.
+It's a real world simulation using Netlogo.